-The athletic training staff will usually meet at a time to be designated once a month for the purpose of discussing upcoming activities, games, duties, or problems.
-All athletic training students are expected to attend and be prepared to take notes and answer pertinent questions.
+The athletic training staff will usually meet at a time to be designated once a week for the purpose of discussing upcoming activities, games, duties, or problems.
+All athletic training students are expected to attend and be prepared to take notes and answer pertinent questions when meetings of the full athletic training are called.
 Whenever possible, questions, ideas, or problems concerning the staff should be aired at meetings.
 Unscheduled staff meetings may be called by the staff athletic trainers and should be attended like scheduled meetings.
 All meetings will be posted at least 24 hours in advance.